Guidelines & Policies

 - Your tutor will send me bi-monthly reports of your attendance and progress.
 If you must miss a class, if possible please notify your tutor in advance.
 It is still considered an absence.

 - The use of English and linguistic discussions are inappropriate in the tutorial session and you should be prepared to accept this.
 Only the target language is spoken and, unless essential for a particular exercise, the sessions are conducted with textbooks closed.

 - You will have a mid-term exam and a final exam with an external examiner who is accredited in the target language.

-- Your final course grade will be based on a midterm exam 1/3, and a final exam 2/3.
-Absences or lack of preparation and participation will affect the final course grade.
+- Your final course grade will be based on a midterm exam 1/3, and a final exam 2/3 in addition to the policies outlined in #6.

 - The practice materials are an integral part of the instructional materials and should not be regarded as optional or supplementary.
 While the textbook provides a language structural framework, it does not provide the audio required to improve listening comprehension and fluency.

 - Individual conferences will be scheduled a few weeks into the semester.
-You, of course, need not wait until conference time to see me.
-Whenever you have any questions or problems concerning the course, you should see me right away.
+You, of course, should not hesitate to contact me if you have any questions or concerns.